 A pick-your-own hemp farm has opened its fields in Whitefield, Maine – it’s the first such model in the state and believed to be just the second publicly accessible hemp farm in the U.S., the Portland Press Herald reports.
 About 50 showed up to Sheepscot General Farm to pick their own hemp plant.

-The owner, Ben and Taryn Marcus, planted about 7,000 plants on 3 acres following the federal legalization of hemp last year.
+The owner of the Maine farm, Ben and Taryn Marcus, planted about 7,000 plants on 3 acres following the federal legalization of hemp last year.
 The plants were tested for THC by the state Department of Agriculture, Conservation and Forestry and did not exceed the 0.3 percent THC threshold as required by federal and state law.
 The couple said, if processed correctly, the plants should contain between 15 and 20 percent CBD.

 A whole hemp plant is priced at $25-per-pound, while branches are priced at $35-per-pound.